 Revenues and estimated earnings under long-term defense contracts (including research and development contracts, except as described below in this paragraph) are recorded using the percentage-of-completion method of accounting, measured as the percentage of costs incurred to estimated total costs of each contract.
-For the Company's ten year, indefinite delivery, indefinite quantity contract to provide 2kW generator sets to the military and for orders from other Government subcontractors for 2kW generator sets, percentage-of-completion calculations are based on individual "Delivery Orders" which are periodically received for specified quantities.
+For the Company's indefinite delivery, indefinite quantity contract to provide 2kW generator sets to the military and for orders from other Government subcontractors for 2kW generator sets, percentage-of-completion calculations are based on individual "Delivery Orders" which are periodically received for specified quantities.
+These calculations require management to estimate the cost to complete open orders.
+Changes between those estimates and the actual cost of completion of delivery orders impact the revenue recognition in each reporting period.
+Estimates are adjusted as necessary on a quarterly basis.
 For research and development contracts total costs incurred are compared to total expected costs for each contract.
-During the fiscal year ended June 30, 2010 the Company had one development sub-contract for which it recognized revenues on a time and material basis.
-During the fiscal year ended June 30, 2009 the Company had one development sub-contract to perform qualification tests for an EPA compliant engine for use with its 2kW generator sets on which it did not recognize revenue based on the percentageof-completion method.
-In this sub-contract, revenue was recorded with the successful completion of each milestone in accordance with the contract terms.
-The sub-contract was completed in January 2009.
+During the fiscal years ended June 30, 2011 and June 30, 2010 the Company had one development sub-contract for which it recognized revenues on a time and material basis.